 - Demonstrate effective organizational, programmatic and financial objective setting and management;

 - Provide evidence of broad-based support, with an accounting of funds received from public and private sources;

 - Describe accurately and completely the target population to be served;

-- Provide evidence that the proposed program/project is a response to a valid need, is superior to other competing services and/or encourages collaboration with other organizations for maximum leverage;
+- Provide evidence that the proposed program/project is a response to a valid need, is superior to other similar services and/or encourages collaboration with other organizations for maximum impact;

 - Provide documentation of previous program success or substantial reasons to expect such success in the future; and,

 - Instill confidence that programs have the capability to be sustained if/when grant support ends.